ckan/ckan/doc/maintaining/data-viewer.rst

 * ``jpeg``
 * ``gif``

-The types of resources that are embedded directly can be specified in the CKAN config file.
-See :ref:`ckan.preview.direct` for more information.

 The following types of resources will be loaded in an iframe if there is no extension that can preview these types: